MathieuAvila/milendall/doc/1-generation.md

 * how they connect with one another through gates
 * how they are logically broken down in containers, each with triggers, events and gates

-From this point, the information about the gameplay is transformed into an almost real maze: it is possible to generate a map-like graphical representation of it where rooms appears and a player virtually play.
+From this point, the information about the gameplay is transformed into an almost real maze: it is possible to generate a map-like graphical representation of it where rooms appears and a player could virtually play.
 This part can be completely hand-written, or generated from the previous steps.

 ### Definitions